Aged between 12 - 21? Join us in a range of activities that would enhance your personal, social, experiential and educational skills

 £2 per session

-New members are invited to the induction with their mother/guardian present.
-The young person is given a new members pack which includes – your new member form, General Permission form, Emergency contact details, Macara Rules & Regulations, Current Timetable.
+You will be invited to the induction with your mother/guardian present.
+A new member pack will be provided to you which includes – your new member form, General Permission form, Emergency contact details, Macara Rules & Regulations, Current Timetable.

 Day & Time